-- Earth's History: Fossils, Geological Time, and Geologic Layers - Earth's Waters: Properties, Distribution, Ecosystems, Quality, and Human Impact - Ecosystems: Biotic and Abiotic Factors, Interactions, Flow of Energy, and Cycling of Matter - Evolution and Genetics: Biological Evolution and Adaptations - Microbiology: Microbes, Pathogens, and Disease - Molecular Biology/Biotechnology: Cell Structure and Energy, Body Health, and Biotechnology - Matter: Properties, Changes, Structure, Periodic Table, Conservation of Mass, and Chemical Equations - Energy: Energy Use, Depletion of Resources, and Renewable and Nonrenewable Resources
+- · Earth's History: Fossils, Geological Time, and Geologic Layers - · Earth's Waters: Properties, Distribution, Ecosystems, Quality, and Human Impact - Ecosystems: Biotic and Abiotic Factors, Interactions, Flow of Energy, and Cycling of Matter - · Evolution and Genetics: Biological Evolution and Adaptations - · Microbiology: Microbes, Pathogens, and Disease - Molecular Biology/Biotechnology: Cell Structure and Energy, Body Health, and Biotechnology - Matter: Properties, Changes, Structure, Periodic Table, Conservation of Mass, and Chemical Equations - Energy: Energy Use, Depletion of Resources, and Renewable and Nonrenewable Resources

-SOCIAL STUDIES 8
+SOCIAL STUDIES 8 - NC AND AMERICAN HISTORY

-Students in eighth grade will study the development of the United States with a focus on North Carolina.
-In this course, the social studies strands of inquiry, history, geography and environmental literacy, economics and financial literacy, civics and government, and behavioral sciences are woven into a chronological study of North Carolina and the United States, allowing students to examine state and local history in a broader American context.
+Students in eighth grade will study the development of the United States with a focus on North Carolina, examining critical events, people, issues, and developments in the state and nation from the Colonial Era to contemporary times.
+The strands of Inquiry, History, Geography, Economics, Civics and Government, and Behavioral Sciences are woven into a chronological study of North Carolina and the United States, allowing students to examine state and local history in a broader American context.

 This integrated approach helps develop the skills and knowledge essential to responsible, informed citizenship.
+Students should understand the relationship of geography, events, and people to the political, economic, technological, and cultural developments that shaped our existence in North Carolina and the United States over time.
 This course will serve as a stepping stone for more intensive study in high school, and students will continue to develop historical skills, including constructing and interpreting historical narratives and using disciplinary-specific reading skills to analyze primary and secondary source documents.

-Health and Physical Education HEALTH/PHYSICAL EDUCATION 8
+HEALTH/PHYSICAL EDUCATION 8